alfremedpal/Embedded-Systems-51000/Wait_counts/README.md

-# TODO:
+# wait_counts():

-- Edit this README file
-- Test the function with the function generator at the lab
+Recieves the number of counts 'n' to wait before continuing with the code.

+## NOTE:

+The counter is set up as 8-bits, thus the +256 compensation in config.c